python/typing/docs/spec/concepts.rst

 ---------------

-Since :ref:`Any` represents an unknown static type, it does not represent any known single set of values, and thus it is not in the domain of the subtype, supertype, or equivalence relations on static types described above.
+Since :ref:`Any` represents an unknown static type, it does not represent any known single set of values (it represents an unknown set of values.)
+Thus it is not in the domain of the subtype, supertype, or equivalence relations on static types described above.

 To relate gradual types more generally, we define a **materialization** relation.
 The intuition for materialization is that it transforms a "more